Biodiversity Survey of the Cape

 the impacts of biodiversity change on ecosystem services.

 This focus represents an important paradigm shift from previous NASA field campaigns, which were primarily biogeochemical, toward an approach for measuring and understanding functional, phylogenetic, and taxonomic biological diversity as key components of ecosystem function.
-The Science Team will be selected from submissions to NASA’s Research Opportunities in Space and Earth Sciences (ROSES) in early to mid-2021.
+Visit the Team Page to learn more.
 Local partners include the South African Environmental Observation Network (SAEON) and the South African National Space Agency (SANSA).